 For 173, 174, and 497 see LAS above.

 *HI473f Research Seminar: Historical Roots of Violence in Modern Latin America Why have Latin American nations experienced persistent violence?
 We examine its historical roots from an interdisciplinary perspective.
 How do social, political and cultural historians, as well as anthropologists, sociologists, political scientists and psychologists explain social and ethnic conflicts, domestic violence, torture, insurgencies and counter-insurgencies, and “dirty wars”?
 Objectives include a response paper, in-class presentations, a critical book review, a substantial (c.30 page) research paper, the first draft of which will be presented and critiqued in class.
+Prerequisite: A previous course on Latin America and permission of the instructor.
 Four credit hours.
 Fallaw